dev-dull/PyTerraBackTyl/README.md

 class MyPersistantBackend(TYLPersistant):...
 ```

-Implement the following functions in your class:
+Implement the following functions in your class (refer to the [PyShelveBacked](https://github.com/dev-dull/PyTerraBackTyl/blob/master/backends/pyshelve_backend.py) class for an example):

+---

+_Note:_ Except in very rare cases, you should not do any exception handling.
+Any failures should be allowed to be raised so the exception (HTTP status code 500) is sent to Terraform.
+This prevents Terraform from continuing and lets the user know the action did not work as expected.)

+---

 - `__init__(self, environment, constants, *args, **kwargs):`
   - `environment` every environment will get a separate instance of your class and as a result, this value should be treated as a constant.
 Use this value to keep environment states isolated from each other.
 For example, if you are saving your Terraform states into plain text files, you'd likely want your file name to be something like `<environment>_terraform.tfstate`
   - `constants` a python class containing constant values.
 These values are partly populated by `config.yaml` as key:value pairs.
 For example, if you set `MY_BACKEND_FOO: 'Hello, World!'` in `config.yaml`, you can access the string value with `constants.MY_BACKEND_FOO`.
 This allows you to configure your backend module without the need of a separate configuration file.